cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/videoplayer.md

     // the order of parameters should not change
     callback: function(videoplayer, eventType, customEventData) {
         // videoplayer is a VideoPlayer component instance
-        // eventType is typed as cc.VideoPlayer.EventType
+        // eventType is typed as VideoPlayer.EventType
         // customEventData is "foobar"
     }
 }